Apostille USA

 What Actually Causes Apostille Delays?

-Many people assume apostille delays are caused by government agencies.
+When figuring out how long does an apostille take, many people assume delays are caused by government agencies.
 In reality, a large percentage of delays originate before documents are ever submitted.

 The most common delay causes include: